 Simran Jeet Singh

 Director of the Kairos Center and a Founder and the Coordinator of the Poverty Initiative.
 She has spent the past two decades organizing amongst the poor in the United States, working with and advising grassroots organizations with significant victories including the Coalition of Immokalee Workers, the Vermont Workers Center, Domestic Workers United, the United Workers Association, the National Union of the Homeless and the Kensington Welfare Rights Union.
 She has led hundreds of trainings, Bible studies, and leadership development workshops; spoken at dozens of conferences and keynote presentations across the US and globally; and published several articles and book chapters sharing her vision that poverty can be ended and that the poor can be agents of social change.
-Liz received her BA in Urban Studies from the University of Pennsylvania; her M.Div. from Union Theological Seminary in 2004 where she was the first William Sloane Coffin Scholar; and her PhD from Union in New Testament and Christian Origins.
-She is the author of Always with Us?: What Jesus Really Said about the Poor (Eerdmans, 2017).
+Liz received an MDiv from Union in 2004 where she was the first William Sloane Coffin Scholar; and a PhD from Union in New Testament and Christian Origins.
 Liz is an ordained minister in the Presbyterian Church (USA).

 Co-Coordinator of Poverty Scholarship and Leadership Development at the Kairos Center, National Political Educator for the Poor People’s Campaign: A National Call for Moral Revival, and Lecturer in Practical Theology at Union Theological Seminary.
 She holds a PhD in Christian Social Ethics from Union Theological Seminary.
 Her dissertation, “‘Freedom Church of the Poor’: Martin Luther King Jr’s Vision for a Poor People’s Campaign and Its Lessons for Today,” lifts up King’s 1968 convening of a multi-racial leadership of the poor as a transforming force for moral and structural change that could end the enmeshed evils of racism, poverty, and war.
 Her work in theological ethics is biblically centered, rooted in the growing leadership of the poor who refuse the evils of today, and seeks new forms of religious leadership.
 She is frequently invited to teach the history of the 1968 Poor People’s Campaign in academic, congregational, and community settings and has developed numerous bible studies, sermons and workshops on the social and economic crises of today and the biblical vision for their abolition.
 Originally from Marietta, Georgia and raised in the United Methodist Church, Colleen has worked for twenty years at the intersection of religion and social transformation.
 She was the first religion and social justice major at Agnes Scott College, with a thesis on racial justice and liberative pedagogies.
 She was part of the inaugural year of the Interfaith Service House and worked as a tenant organizer in Chicago.
 Colleen has been part of the Kairos Center’s Poverty Initiative since 2004, including editing five books as the Publications Coordinator and supporting the development of a national network of religious leaders dedicated to a movement to end poverty as the Fellows Program Coordinator.
 She and John Wessel-McCoy have two children, Myles and Josephine.